wcarc-on/wcarc-site/minutes/minutes201709.md

 ### Vice President's Report

 Doug reported that there was $15 of sales at the Carp Hamfest.
 The speaker next month will be Dave Conn (VE3KL) and the subject will be "Exploring Off Centre Fed and Centre Fed Loaded Antennas."
-November will be Brian Jeffery (VE3UU) and the subject will be "Adventures from the Coldest Part of the Cold War."
+November will be Brian Jeffrey (VE3UU) and the subject will be "Adventures from the Coldest Part of the Cold War."
 December will be the Christmas party.

 ### Director's Report